njones61/ce547/docs/unit2/01_organization/organization_read.md

 # Pre-Class - MODFLOW Organization and Main Packages

+In this pre-class, we learn how MODFLOW, a modular groundwater model developed by the USGS, simulates saturated flow using a finite difference grid and a variety of required and optional packages.
+We explore key components like the discretization, basic, and flow packages, along with common optional packages such as wells, drains, and recharge, each used to represent real-world features and conditions in the aquifer system.

 Slides (MODFLOW, Organization & Main Packages): [modflow-main_packages.pptx](modflow-main_packages.pptx) <br>
 Slides (MODFLOW, Optional Packages, pt 1): [modflow-opt_packages1.pptx](modflow-opt_packages1.pptx)